lohnn/integral_isolates/packages/integral_isolates/README.md

 ## Additional information

 The API of this package is not final, and is subject to change.

+### Breaking change

+* `integral_isolates` v0.4.0: deprecated the class `Isolated` in favor of `StatefulIsolate`.
+The class `TailoredStatefulIsolate` was also added, adding support for an isolate that allows for specifying input and output types.

 ### Are you using hooks?